-Group A projects are new provincial transportation facility projects, and highway/freeway realignments and are defined in detail in Chapter 5.
-Using the MTO Class EA process for Group A projects, the proponent applies a systematic decision-making approach to identify, evaluate and select the preferred Alternative To and Alternative Method that addresses the problem or opportunity while minimizing the overall negative net environmental impacts.
+Group A projects are defined in detail in Chapter 5.
+Using the Class EA process for Group A projects, the proponent applies a systematic decision-making approach to identify, evaluate and select the preferred Alternative To and Alternative Method that addresses the problem or opportunity while minimizing the overall negative net environmental impacts.